-How to Choose the Right Form of Debt Relief
+How to Choose the Best Debt Relief Program

-If getting relief from debt is important, choosing the right sort of plan is crucial.
-And that choice hinges entirely on your particular circumstances.
+If getting out of debt is your goal, choosing the right plan is crucial, and that hinges on your circumstances.

 If your debt is more of an annoyance than a crisis, your credit and income are in good shape, and you simply want to streamline, a consolidation loan or credit card transfer might be right for you — as long as you have the discipline not to charge your cards back up while you’re whittling away at your new loan.